Full Fix: UNEXPECTED KERNEL MODE_TRAP error in Windows 10

 Solution 4 – Run DISM

 Deployment Image Servicing and Management (DISM) is a tool that re-deploys the system image all over again.
-This can resolve various issues, including the BSOD errors.
+This can resolve various issues, including BSOD errors.

 We’ll walk you through both standard and the procedure that utilizes the installation media below:

 - Right-click Start and open Command Prompt (Admin).